Conflicting Stakeholder Objectives and Their Impacts

 • Managers: Reinvest the profit back into the business.
 They are responsible for the business operating successfully.

 • Employees: Will want higher salaries or wages with better working conditions.
-They will also want to know they will not lose their jobs (job security) and have chance for further development in the organisation through training or promotion.
+They will also want to know they will not lose their jobs (job security) and have chances for further development in the organisation through training or promotion.

 • Customers: Usually want better quality products at lower prices.